His Master's Voice

 - Team Fortress 2's "Meet The Pyro" has him/her/it do this to the enemy Sniper.
 In his mind, everything is a happy Sugar Bowl of rainbows and sparkles, so he just doesn't understand why the Sniper is begging for help just before he's burned to death.

-- Done by multiple characters in Pokémon Mystery Dungeon: Gates to Infinity, but is most notably used by Hydreigon, who in a moment of Breaking the Fourth Wall, directs one at you (As in, you, the player).
-Having the 3D effects enabled makes the moment especially amusing.
+- Done by multiple characters in Pokémon Mystery Dungeon: Gates to Infinity, but is most notably used by Hydreigon, who in a moment of Leaning on the Fourth Wall, seems to direct one at you (As in, you, the player).
+Having the 3D effects enabled makes the moment especially amusing, as he shoves his face in the camera before he does so.

 - The Simpsons, "Sweet and Sour Marge":